Eviction in the United States: COVID-19 pandemic

-Eviction Process
+Eviction process

-Reasons for Eviction
+Reasons for eviction

 Landlords can evict tenants for failing to pay rent, violating lease agreements, or having an expired lease.
 Landlords can also expel tenants for breaking the law, damaging property, engaging in violence or causing a disturbance.
 Other legitimate reasons for eviction include improper property use, such as illegal subletting or cannabis cultivation.
 However, most renters are evicted for non-payment of rent.
 In 2018, a DC eviction report found that 93% of eviction filings in DC were initiated for non-payment of rent.

-Landlords may also file for evictions in situations where the tenant is not culpable, know as a "no-fault eviction."
+Landlords may also file for evictions in situations where the tenant is not culpable, known as a "no-fault eviction".
 In most American municipalities, landlords have the legal right to expel tenants at their discretion, even if the tenant has not broken any lease agreements.
 For example, landlords can evict tenants if they want to sell or reoccupy their property.
 Additionally, landlords have no legal obligation to renew a tenant's lease and may choose not to for any reason.

-Legal Protections
+Legal protections

 While landlords may evict tenants for various reasons, there are legal protections that protect tenants and prohibit unfair evictions.
 Foremost, landlords may only carry out evictions that follow federal, state, and local statutes.
 For example, the Federal Fair Housing Act prohibits housing discrimination on the basis of race, color, national origin, religion, sex, familial status, or disability.
 Thus, it is illegal for a landlord to evict a tenant based on any of these characteristics.
-Additionally, landlords can't evict tenants who have filed a fair housing complaint or discrimination lawsuit against them.
+Additionally, landlords cannot evict tenants who have filed a fair housing complaint or discrimination lawsuit against them.
 Tenants also have the right to report housing code violations without the risk of retaliatory evictions.
 This protection extends to lease renewals—in Edwards v.
 Habib, the court established that landlords cannot refuse to renew a tenant's lease for reporting a code violation.
 In some states, landlords are prohibited from issuing an eviction following any form of a tenant-initiated report.

 Certain demographic groups are granted further protections to protect against unjust evictions.
 For example, federal housing assistance recipients cannot be evicted through "no-fault" evictions.
 Tenants using federal housing expenditures—such as LIHTC, Section 8 vouchers, or public housing can still be evicted—but these evictions must be initiated for lease violations or rent non-payment.

 Prior to an eviction, landlords must issue an eviction notice, often referred to as a Notice to Quit.
 In this notice, landlords must provide sufficient information detailing the reason for eviction and options available for the tenant.
 Landlords are prohibited from threatening, harming, harassing, or intimidating evictees, even if they are non-compliant.
-If an evicted tenant refuses to leave the property, landlords cannot create a hostile environment that would force a tenant to leave the property, a process known as "constructive eviction."
+If an evicted tenant refuses to leave the property, landlords cannot create a hostile environment that would force a tenant to leave the property, a process known as "constructive eviction".
 For example, landlords may not change a tenant's locks, cut off water or heat, or shut off other essential utilities.